A branching particle system as a model of semipushed fronts: Introduction

 On the other hand, pushed fronts are expected to be less sensitive.
 In \cite{Birzu2018}, it is numerically observed that for $B>B_c$, the fluctuations in the position of the front and in the genetic drift occur on a time scale of order $N$, which may indicate the presence of Kingman's coalescent (a coalescent with binary mergers).
 This is consistent with the fact that the population in the bulk behaves like a neutral population.
-However, for intermediate values of $B$, that is $B\in(2,B_c)$, the fluctuations appear on a shorter time-scale, namely $N^\gamma$ with $\gamma\in(0,1)$.
-This intermediate region is defined as the semi pushed regime.
+However, for intermediate values of $B$, that is $B\in(2,B_c)$, the fluctuations appear on a shorter time scale, namely $N^\gamma$ with $\gamma\in(0,1)$.
+This intermediate region is defined as the semipushed regime.

-In this work, we propose an analytically tractable particle system to investigate the microscopic mechanisms leading to semi pushed invasions.
+In this work, we propose an analytically tractable particle system to investigate the microscopic mechanisms leading to semipushed invasions.
 This model is an extension of the one studied by Berestycki, Berestycki and Schweinsberg \cite{Berestycki2010} to prove the conjecture on the genealogy of pulled fronts.
-Similarly, we are able to exhibit the timescale and the structure of the genealogy of our particle system.
+Similarly, we are able to exhibit the time scale and the structure of the genealogy of our particle system.
 Based on the branching particle system analysed in \cite{Berestycki2010}, we consider a branching Brownian motion with absorption at $0$, negative drift $-\mu$ and a space-dependent branching rate $r(x)$ of the form

 for some $\rho\geqslant 1$.
 As mentioned above, this system is a toy model for what happens to the right of the front.
-Hence, the parameter $\rho$ plays the same role as $B$ in Equation \eqref{eq:FKPPhall} and thus scales the strengh of the cooperation between the particles.
+Hence, the parameter $\rho$ plays the same role as $B$ in Equation \eqref{eq:FKPPhall} and thus scales the strength of the cooperation between the particles.